Linzo99/Manga.py/README.md

 ###Disclaimer
 Use at your own liability.
 I suggest that you buy the manga when the volumes are out to support the writers and publishers.

+It does not support checking wrong links, and so if you enter a link that does not match the actual link, it might just shut down or break, I do not know as of yet.